Updated for 2024

 5704 Paseo Del Norte, Carlsbad, CA 92008

-On the 50 acres that comprise The Flower Fields, you’ll find a rainbow of color awaiting you as you marvel at the display of ranunculus.
+On the 55 acres that comprise The Flower Fields, you’ll find a rainbow of color awaiting you, in the dazzling display of ranunculus.
 Children will also enjoy Santa’s Playground, the Sweet Pea Maze, and for an additional fee, open-air antique tractor wagon rides.
-Check the website for information about upcoming special events.
-The Fields are open from March through May, and you must pre-purchase tickets online.
+Be sure to check the Bloom Status (available on the website) before visiting.
+Currently, 48 acres are blooming, with blooms generally lasting between six and eight weeks.
+The Fields are open daily (9:00 am to 6:00 pm) through Sunday, May 12th.
+Tickets must be pre-purchased online.

 Antelope Valley California Poppy Reserve